Meeting Elton John, His Character and Hierarchy

 I hate to say this, but Barbara’s book convinces me that the behaviours of the many, against her and her husband, were from malice.

-I think, in the end, Barbara Amiel realized something about her socialite peers with their wispy goals and wispy character: They were beneath her.
+I think, in the end, Barbara Amiel realized something about her socialite peers with their wispy goals and wispy character: They were richer-than-her and beneath her.

 God bless Elton John.